arghyadeep99/MedicalSystem/MedicalSystem/README.md

 d.
 To install the MetaMask add-in for Chrome, download the add-in at the following url: https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en

 e.
-The Medical Records system uses the lite-server for development from Truffle pet shop.
+The Medical Records system uses the lite-server for development from the Truffle pet shop.